Light & Water

 Watering by a hand-held hose with a positive shut-off nozzle, a bucket or watering can; a rain barrel; a drip irrigation system; or reclaimed, recycled or gray wastewater may be done on any day.

-All mandatory water conservation measures (see Water Rule 21) will continue to apply, including:
+All mandatory water conservation measures (Water Rule 21) will continue to be enforced, including:

 • No excess runoff

 • No watering between 9 AM to 6 PM

 • Watering is limited to 30 minutes per location per day

 • Vehicle handwashing only with bucket and hose with positive shutoff nozzle

 • No watering during rain events or 48 hours afterwards